smpetersgithub/AdvancedSQLPuzzles/readme.md

 :star:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Please consider giving a star to this repository if you find its contents informative!

+:question:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you have any questions, please feel free to create a GitHub discussion.
+I am always happy to help out and explain different solutions.

 ## Getting Started

 To get started, clone or download the repository to your local machine.
 I have included readme files for each directory that describes its contents.
 If anything is unclear, please contact me and I would be happy to assist.